Guide to a disc herniation

 - Corticosteroid injections

 If these conservative treatments are ineffective after several months, you may need to consider the surgical options available to you, such as the minimally invasive spine surgery performed at Laser Spine Institute.
-We offer patients minimally invasive alternatives to traditional open neck and back surgery.
-These procedures allow patients to benefit from a shorter recovery time^ and lower risk of complications compared to traditional open neck or back surgery.
+We offer patients safer and effective alternatives to traditional open neck and back surgery, by allowing our patients to benefit from a shorter recovery time and lower risk of complications.^ Contact our dedicated team with any questions or concerns you may have about our outpatient procedures.

-To treat a bulging or herniated disc, we often recommend a minimally invasive discectomy procedure.
+To treat a bulging or herniated disc, we often recommend a minimally invasive discectomy.
 Performed through a less than 1-inch incision, this procedure removes a small portion of the damaged disc to relieve pressure on the pinched nerve.
-If the entire disc must be removed through a stabilization procedure, stabilizing hardware will be inserted in its place to help maintain the structural integrity of the spine.
+If the entire disc must be removed through a stabilization procedure, stabilizing hardware will be inserted in its place to help maintain the spine’s structural integrity.
+To find out if you’re a candidate for our disc herniation surgery, reach out to us today and request a no-cost MRI review.*